s3664099/Computer_Spy_Games/README.md

 single word parser, but I made some modifications to add a multi word one.
 Also, I added some extra commands including displaying valid commands, the locations, and also the ability to quit the game.

+**Morse Encoder**: This game tests your knowledge of morse code.
+It will produce a letter using morse code and you will need to guess which letter it happens to be.
+At the start of the game you will be offered a speed, which is the amount of time between when the letters are displayed.

+You can also choose whether it will be visual or not.
+Visual will display a star for a length of time depending on whether it is a dot or a dash.
+However, the sound option will produce a beep, with a length depending on whether it is a dot or a dash.

 ## Updates
 **20 March 2024**